Are you not losing weight while breastfeeding? Here's why.

 2. You're eating the wrong foods.

 We know it's hard to eat healthy when you're a breastfeeding mum.
 You're the busiest and most tired you've been in your entire life, so it's natural to crave high sugar foods that give you an instant energy boost.
-But if you commit to eating healthily 90% of the time, you won't experience rollercoaster style peaks and dips in your blood sugar levels, and you'll find your energy is much more stable.

 Here's our popular Slimming Energiser Smoothie recipe: